-- 37. The amendments are well drafted and will enable the Constitutional Court of Latvia to improve its efficiency.
-The main results of the assessment can be summarised as follows: - 1. the requirements for a candidate for judge of the Constitutional Court and the amendments to the term of office are in compliance with international standards; - 2. the procedural changes (extension of deadlines) have to be welcomed; - 3. dissenting opinions should be published with the main part of the judgement; - 4. the new remuneration system seems to be acceptable, however it is not possible to assess the level of its accordance with the specific social, economic and political conditions in Latvia; - 5. additional vacation only for former ordinary judges contradict the principle of equality between the judges; - 6. the bonus and premium system seems incompatible with the principle of independence of the judiciary; - 7. introducing other social guarantees is mainly a question of appropriateness; - 8. establishing an administrative unit does not raise concerns, though some clarifications on the hierarchical organisation of this unit would be welcomed; - 38.
+- 36. The amendments are well drafted and will enable the Constitutional Court of Latvia to improve its efficiency.
+The main results of the assessment can be summarised as follows: - 1. the requirements for a candidate for judge of the Constitutional Court and the amendments to the term of office are in compliance with international standards; - 2. the procedural changes (extension of deadlines) have to be welcomed; - 3. dissenting opinions should be published with the main part of the judgement; - 4. the new remuneration system seems to be acceptable, however it is not possible to assess the level of its accordance with the specific social, economic and political conditions in Latvia: - 5. additional vacation only for former ordinary judges contradict the principle of equality between the judges; - 6. at least bonus and premium systems, which are attributed on a discretionary basis seem incompatible with the principle of independence of the judiciary; - 7. introducing other social quarantees is mainly a question of appropriateness; - 8. establishing an administrative unit does not raise concerns, though some clarifications on the hierarchical organisation of this unit would be welcomed; - 37.
 The Venice Commission remains at the disposal of the Latvian authorities for any further assistance.